AI Dungeon Master - Procedural Adventure - xelsed.ai

 await callOpenAI(promptMessage);

-Sends the prompt to OpenAI and waits for the response, which will update the game state
+Sends the constructed prompt to OpenAI and waits for the result before this function finishes

 async function callOpenAI(promptMessage) {